 How Is the MCAT Scored?

-Reasoning about the Design and Execution of Research: demonstrate an understanding of important components of scientific research in the context of experiments and be able to reason about the ethical issues surrounding research.
+Reasoning about the Design and Execution of Research: Demonstrate an understanding of important components of scientific research in the context of experiments and be able to reason about the ethical issues surrounding research.

-MCAT TIP
+TEST TIP

-No calculators, timers, mobile phones, or other electronic devices are allowed in the MCAT testing room.
+No calculators, timers, mobile phones, or other electronic devices are allowed in the testing room.
 Wallets, purses, hats (and other non-religious head coverings), bags, coats, jackets, eyeglass cases, books, and/or notes, pens, or pencils are also not allowed in the testing room.

 How Do I Prepare for the MCAT Exam?

-Like many standardized tests, students spend an average of 12 weeks preparing for the MCAT, usually studying 20 hours per week or more.
+Like many standardized tests, students spend an average of 12 weeks preparing for the test, usually studying 20 hours per week or more.
 The AAMC sells official study materials including practice exams, which the majority of students use for test prep.
-Additionally, free online MCAT prep materials are available through Khan Academy.
+Additionally, free online prep materials are available through Khan Academy.
 Commercial test prep alternatives include Kaplan and The Princeton Review.

 Speak with a Shorelight advisor today to start planning your next steps toward studying in the US >